aklanti/idempotent/README.md

 ### Using the middleware

 With the `middleware` feature, `IdempotencyLayer` wraps any Tower service over `http` types, and with `axum` it goes straight into `Router::layer`.
-A request carrying an idempotency-key header runs once and replays after.
+A request with an idempotency-key header runs once and replays after.
 A retry while the first request runs gets 409, and a key reused with a different body gets 400.
 Handlers run to completion in their own tasks, so a client that disconnects cannot cancel one mid side effect.

 ```rust,no_run
 use axum::Router;